U.K. Professional Clients

 Under the Act, an LLP is for all purposes a general partnership.
 However, as discussed below, by becoming an LLP, the partners of a Delaware general partnership are able to limit their liability.
 It is fairly simple to become an LLP.
 Under the Act, unless otherwise provided in the partnership agreement, the necessary approval to become an LLP is the same vote that is otherwise necessary to amend the partnership agreement or, in the case of a partnership agreement that expressly considers obligations to contribute to the partnership, the vote necessary to amend those provisions.
 For this reason, if a partnership is contemplating becoming an LLP it may be advisable expressly to approve such qualification, as well as to authorize one or more partners or other authorized persons to execute and make the filings necessary for the partnership to qualify and continue as an LLP (which are executed in the same manner as a Statement of Partnership Existence), in its partnership agreement.

 In addition, to maintain its status as such, the LLP is also required to file an annual report with the Secretary of State of the State of Delaware by June 1 of each year following the calendar year in which the partnership initially files the Statement of Qualification.
-The annual report must state the name of the LLP, the number of partners of the partnership (the specific names of such partners do not need to be listed) and the address of the registered office and the name and address of the registered agent of the partnership in Delaware for service of process.
+The annual report must state the name of the LLP, the number of partners of the partnership (the specific names of such partners do not need to be listed) and the address of the registered office and the name and address of the registered expert of the partnership in Delaware for service of process.
 An LLP is not required to make any filing, or amend a previous filing, due solely to changes in the number of partners of the partnership, as the annual reports are the only necessary filings to reflect such changes.

 The Delaware principles, and Act provisions, relating to statutory construction, combined with the many flexible and beneficial provisions of the Act, enable a Delaware general partnership to adapt to the ever-changing needs of a business entity.
 And to the extent that advances in the law of general partnerships allow for more flexibility, Delaware general partnerships will be able to take full advantage with confidence that the Delaware courts will respect the provisions of partnership agreements.